 The sources are modelled, we have the information and the nodes have a source rating.
 What if different sources provide the same information and are represented by different nodes?

-When confident and prepared to capture the hypothesis, you can link the entities and create a link between the nodes in the graph.
-The link will create a path now, so when you’re searching for the armed robbery, John or one of the related nodes, the link between them is visible in the graph.
+When you are confident enough to formalise the hypothesis, you can create a link between the relevant entities in the graph.
+This establishes a path, making the connection visible when searching for the armed robbery, John, or related nodes.

 Using node representations

-When creating a link between nodes is not the solution for the case, creating a node representation is a more suitable solution.
+When creating a link between nodes is not the solution, creating a node representation is an alternative option.

-All the activities around the vehicle, the Toyota Camry, can get linked to the node created, whenever it is observed again or caught by a speed camera for example.
-In this graph, many activity nodes can be linked to the vehicle node, but that will create extra steps in the paths of your graph.
+All the activities around the Toyota Camry are linked to the new node, whenever it is observed again or caught by a speed camera, for example.

 Grouping nodes